 Why to Host a Charity Stream

-If you are passionate about making the world a better place, you can host a charity live-stream on Twitch or Mixer.
+If you are passionate about making the world a better place, you can host a charity live-stream on Twitch or YouTube.
 These are great activities where your community can come together for a common cause to improve an area of the world.
 Hosting a charity stream is also a great way to spread awareness for a cause.

 Choose a Cause for Your Charity Stream